Last updated on : 01 Dec, 2025

 Most fruits, including watermelon, apples, grapes, pears, and citrus, are safe to eat during pregnancy.
 However, washing them thoroughly and choosing ripe, fresh fruits is crucial to minimise the risk of foodborne illnesses.

 Some pregnancy superfoods include leafy greens (spinach, kale), avocados, berries, nuts and seeds, legumes, whole grains, yoghurt, and lean protein.
-Also, including watermelon seeds during pregnancy can provide a source of essential nutrients and fibre that contribute to a well-rounded diet.
-These foods are packed with beneficial nutrients for the mother and the growing baby.
+These foods are rich in beneficial nutrients for both the mother and the growing baby.

 Foods naturally packed with folic acid include leafy green vegetables, citrus fruits, beans, peas, lentils, fortified cereals, and whole grains.
 These foods are excellent sources of this vital nutrient for pregnancy.

-Dairy products like milk, cheese, and yoghurt are commonly known for their high calcium content.
-Other sources of calcium include tofu, fortified plant-based milk, sardines, salmon, almonds, and leafy green vegetables like broccoli and kale.
+Dairy products, such as milk, cheese, and yoghurt, are commonly known for their high calcium content.
+Other sources of calcium include tofu, fortified plant-based milks, sardines, salmon, almonds, and leafy green vegetables such as broccoli and kale.

 The best multivitamin for pregnancy in India can vary depending on individual needs.
-It is advisable to consult with a doctor or a prenatal specialist who can recommend a suitable prenatal multivitamin based on your specific requirements.
+It is advisable to consult a doctor or a prenatal specialist who can recommend a suitable prenatal multivitamin tailored to your specific needs.

-Oranges are known for their relatively high folic acid content among fruits.
-Consuming oranges or drinking squeezed orange juice can contribute to meeting the recommended intake of folic acid during pregnancy.
+Citrus fruits, particularly oranges, are known for their relatively high folic acid content among fruits.
+Consuming oranges or drinking freshly squeezed orange juice can help meet the recommended intake of folic acid during pregnancy.

 Disclaimer